 Because line editing focuses on perfecting each individual sentence, I strongly recommend getting a developmental edit or critique prior to a line edit.
 If I discover a major plot hole that will require rewriting a portion of the novel, you will need to either pay for a line edit on those changed sections or they will not be line edited, so resolving story issues first through a developmental edit or critique is recommended.

 COST: Variable.
 A one hour ($75) sample edit is required before booking.
 This allows me to assess the cost accurately according to your needs.
-Prices typically fall between $15 and $25 per 1,000 words.
+Prices typically fall between $30 and $75 per 1,000 words.
 Simplified/modified services are available to reduce the cost.

 Please read my New Client Guide before booking.